adamohern/MODDER/readme.md

 KOMODO is an open community project to for sharing usable code snippets and resources for the MODO Python API.

 ##Features:
+- Improved F5 window includes scripting, python console with event log, etc
+- Menubar > Komodo > Dump API - Creates HTML docs for a variety of MODO API's and services, with quick-access links below.
+Also generates Python dummy code for IDE code completion.
+- Menubar > Komodo > scenes:Primitives - Useful primitives-based test scene.
+- Menubar > Komodo > Restart MODO
+- Modes Bar > Project Scripts - Lists all ".py" files in the current scene's directory tree for quick access to project-specific scripts.
-- A framework of usable functions and commands, ready to use in production
+- `>>> import komodo` : A framework of usable functions and commands, ready to use.

+- `> komodo.symbolsearch {searchTerm}` : Search the `lx.symbol.*` module for keys or values matching the search term.
 - A library of code snippets for copy/paste code bashing
-- Utilities for dumping important API information out of MODO for easy reference

 ##To Do:
 - Better readme
 - Rewrite API dump code
 - Create and organize framework
 - Create snippets system, attach to script editor UI
-- Clean out old code
 - Add UI elements